Developing a Post-Roe Contraceptive Access Strategy

 3

-• Improve the capacity of the workforce and guard against erosions to quality contraceptive care, including the reach of religious/moral refusal policies and pregnancy crisis centers.
+• Improve the capacity of the workforce and guard against erosions to quality contraceptive care, including the reach of religious/moral refusal policies and crisis pregnancy centers.

 Promote research and innovation in all aspects of contraceptive care.